7 Different Types Of Pimples and the Best Ways to Treat Them

 2. Blackheads

 Also called “open comedones,” blackheads look like dark spots in your skin and are caused by clogged pores open to the air.
-It looks black because the clogs change colour when exposed to oxygen.
+It looks black because the clogs change color when exposed to oxygen.

 Seeing a dermatologist get an extraction is one way to deal with blackheads, but for long-term results, it’s better to keep your pores clear with regular cleansing and exfoliation.